kitlaan/edmc-cargo-manifest/README.md

 ED isn't consistent with sending localised commodity strings, so sometimes the displayed names will be weird/wrong.

+ED don't consistently write a Cargo entry.
+Usually one gets written within 20-seconds of changes, but we've (rarely) seen them not happen entirely.
+While we could workaround by tracking all cargo-effecting entries, figuring out the metadata (e.g. stolen) for cargo is not always possible.

 ## TODO

 * stolen cargo is tracked separately, but not fully tested
   * verify that the mission names (Mission_Rescue, Mission_Salvage) are tagged properly to normal/stolen cargo.

+## Maintenance Notes

+* SRV cargo capacity is hardcoded based on SRV identifier; if a new SRV type is added, `get_srv_capacity()` and `is_srv()` will need to be updated.

 ## Notes